asdfractal/yggdrasil-labs/README.md

 * A booking system for orders with products that require a booking
 * After successfully placing an order that requires a booking, a related booking model is created and the user is notified they need to set the time
 * Datepicker calendar using JQuery UI and buttons to select from a range of times
+* Manually set timed session variable to notify via toast messages the user if they have a booking waiting to be placed

 #### API
 * An internal API to handle dynamic updating of the booking system